colah/Conv-Nets-Series/part2.md

 Secondly, convolutions come with significant implementational advantages.
 Many libraries provide highly efficient convolution routines.
 Further, while convolution naively appears to be an $O(n^2)$ operation, using some rather deep mathematical insights, it is possible to create a $O(n\log(n))$ implementation.
 We will discuss this in much greater detail in a future post.

+In fact, he use of highly-efficient parallel convolution implementations on GPUs has been essential to recent progress in computer vision.

 Next Posts in this Series
 ==========================